ctran17/Product-Project-Portfolio/projects/lads-trial-rewards/case-study.md

 # Product Case Study: Improving Rewards & Player Retention in *Love and Deepspace*

 ## Introduction
 *Love and Deepspace (LaDS)* is a mobile otome (romance) game by Infold Games that combines interactive storylines with gacha mechanics and real-time combat.
 Players develop romantic relationships with the game characters while progressing through battles and unlocking narrative chapters.
-The game’s marketing emphasizes its immersive story and character-driven experience, but community feedback has highlighted a gap between the narrative focus and the grind-heavy, resource-scarce gameplay systems.
+The game’s marketing emphasizes its immersive story and character-driven experience, but community feedback has highlighted a gap between the narrative focus and the grind-heavy, resource-scarce combat systems.

 ---

 ## Problem Statement
-F2P and casual players feel punished by scarce rewards and high resource requirements in progression systems like Trials/Directional Orbits.
+F2P (Free to Play) and casual players feel punished by scarce rewards and high resource requirements in progression systems with high rewards like Trials/Directional Orbits.
 Current mechanics create anxiety and discourage long-term play, especially for users who joined primarily for story immersion rather than grind.

 This mismatch contributes to player frustration, drop-off, and negative sentiment in community spaces (Reddit, Instagram, YouTube).